Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

+\item \textbf{Self-attention} allows each input in a sequence to weigh the importance of all other inputs, thereby enabling each element to ``attend to'' or ``focus on'' all other elements in the sequence~\cite{vaswani2017attention}.
+This enables high levels of parallelization and increased efficiency, and it is a significant departure from traditional recurrent NNs or long short-term memory networks, which typically focus on preceding words in a sequence.
+Note that the self-attention mechanism is a core component of the Transformer architecture~\cite{vaswani2017attention}, which is revolutionizing natural language processing.
 In the context of TinyML, the benefits of self-attention and Transformer architectures can be manifold.
 Firstly, the ability to process sequence data in a non-temporal manner allows for more efficient computation, which is crucial for low-power edge devices~\cite{zhang2019fixup}.
 Secondly, the parallelizability of Transformer architectures makes them well-suited to the resource-constrained environments typical of TinyML applications.
-By processing all elements of a sequence simultaneously rather than sequentially, Transformers can deliver faster inference times, which is crucial for real-time applications on edge devices~\cite{howard2019searching}.

-However, it should be noted that the original Transformer models are often too large and computationally intensive for TinyML applications.
-Therefore, further research on model compression techniques and efficient Transformer variants, such as TinyBERT~\cite{turc2019well} and DistilBERT~\cite{sanh2019distilbert} is of paramount importance to fully harness the potential of Transformer architectures in TinyML.
+By processing all elements of a sequence simultaneously rather than sequentially, Transformers can deliver faster INFT, which is crucial for real-time applications on edge devices~\cite{howard2019searching}.
+However, the original Transformer models are often too large and computationally intensive for TinyML applications.
+Therefore, further research on model compression techniques and efficient Transformer variants, such as TinyBERT~\cite{turc2019well} and DistilBERT~\cite{sanh2019distilbert} is needed.
 For example, AttendNets, a TinyML model, combines self-attention with a machine-driven design exploration, resulting in a compact deep NN with low-precision parameters.
-Using AttendNets for pictorial recognition on a low-power device and testing it on the ImageNet$_{50}$ \cite{fang2018nestdnn} dataset, it shows higher accuracy and EC and memory consumption in comparison to the benchmark framework MobileNet-V2, as shown in Table \ref{table_2}.
+As shown in Table~\ref{table_2}, AttendNets achieves better performance in terms of accuracy, EC, and memory consumption than MobileNet-V2 for pictorial recognition with ImageNet$_{50}$ dataset \cite{fang2018nestdnn}.